lincolntracy/lincoln_mainroad_ver2/content/posts/spider-venom-analgesic-mice.md

 ---
-title: "Spider Venom Analgesic Mice"
+title: "From a Spider Venom to an Analgesic in Mice"
 date: 2019-08-07
 categories:
  - "Freelance"